azmigueldario/cf_seed_2023/notebook/2023_cf_seed_grant.md

 ### 20230309

-- Downloaded singularity image for sra toolkit
+- Downloaded singularity image for the sra toolkit
 - Configured tool using `vdb-config -i` and setting a temporary directory to prefetch data in the `/scratch` directory
 - Suggestion by Amy: <https://www.bv-brc.org/app/MetagenomicReadMapping>.
 Helps to map virulence in metagenomes